cristalhq/acmd/GUIDE.md

 ## Flags propagation

 There is no special methods, config fields to propagate flags to subcommands.
-However it's not hard to make this, because every command can access predefined flags, which are shared across handlers.
+However, it's not hard to make this, because every command can access predefined flags, which are shared across handlers.

 ```go
 // generalFlags can be used as flags for all command